 (1) In this section —

-“exploration licence” does not include an exploration licence that is a primary tenement for the purposes of Division 2A.
+exploration licence does not include an exploration licence that is a primary tenement for the purposes of Division 2A.

 (2) The holder of an exploration licence may apply to the Minister for approval of retention status under section 69B.